geobtaa/geobtaa.github.io/editor-prototype/README.md

 | `SESSION_SECRET` | encrypted secret | at least 32 random characters; for example, `openssl rand -base64 32` |
 | `ALLOWED_GITHUB_USERS` | variable | recommended comma-separated GitHub logins |

-Optional variables are `GITHUB_OWNER`, `GITHUB_REPO`, `GITHUB_BRANCH`, and `GITHUB_BASE_BRANCH`; defaults are `geobtaa`, `geobtaa.github.io`, `editor-prototype`, and `main`.
+Optional hosted variables are `GITHUB_OWNER` and `GITHUB_REPO`; their defaults are `geobtaa` and `geobtaa.github.io`.
+Local equivalents are `PROJECT_EDITOR_OWNER` and `PROJECT_EDITOR_REPO`.
+The staging content branch is intentionally fixed to `custom-cms` so a stale Cloudflare variable cannot redirect writes elsewhere.

-If `editor-prototype` does not exist, reads initially fall back to `main`; the first save creates the branch immediately before committing.
+The hosted editor reads from and commits directly to `custom-cms`, so each save triggers the branch-connected Cloudflare Pages deployment.
 Every update includes the blob SHA loaded by the editor.
 GitHub 409/422 responses are reported as conflicts and are never retried as overwrites.

 The existing Decap Worker at `decap-auth.geobtaa.workers.dev` uses a different GitHub OAuth callback and returns credentials in the protocol expected by Decap.
 Its source is not in this repository, so it is not reused.
 No `public/admin` files or `config.yml` changes are required.